uclibs/digitization-workflow/digitization-selection-guidelines.md

 permalink: /digitization-selection-guidelines/
 ---

-Prepared by Sidney Gao and James Van Mil -- June 2020
+Prepared by Sidney Gao and James Van Mil -- updated January 2021

 This document provides guidelines for determining the suitability of a collection for digitization by the Digital Collections Team, as well as